MasWag/FalCAuN/README.md

 #### 3. Build and Install FalCAuN

-You can build and install FalCAuN using maven.
-You have to execute `mvn clean` to setup the Java API of MATLAB.
-An example to install the matlab module as well as the others is as follows.
+You can build and install FalCAuN using Maven.
+You have to execute `mvn clean` to set up the Java API of MATLAB.
+An example to install the matlab module, as well as the others, is as follows.

 ```sh
 mvn clean --projects matlab